Zhanna Kryuchkova named among Poets and Quants Best EMBAs in 2016

 Zhanna is currently owner of Almaz Group, a holding focused on car sales and services for world-class automotive brands in the Ukraine.
 She is a founder and managing partner at Jansen Capital Management, a management consultancy.
 Zhanna is also a member of the board of directors for the construction company Stikon Ltd.

-The 44-year-old executive and entrepreneur is based in Dnepropetrovsk, Ukraine and attended Ukraine’s National State University as well as IMD’s Advanced Strategic Management prior to the IMD EMBA.
+The 44-year-old executive and entrepreneur is based in Dnepropetrovsk, Ukraine and attended Ukraine’s National State University as well as IMD’s Advanced Management prior to the IMD EMBA.

 Poets and Quants interviewed her about her experience at IMD on the occasion.